igokoro/cwac-security/PERMS.md

 provides some helper code to detect other apps defining the same custom permissions that you define.

+## "L" Developer Preview Behavior

+The "L" Developer Preview only allows apps signed with the same signing key to define the same `<permission>` element.
+If a user tries to install an app that defines the same `<permission>` element as does some other already-installed app, and the two apps are not signed by the same signing key, the second app's installation fails with an `INSTALL_FAILED_DUPLICATE_PERMISSION` error.
+The actual `protectionLevel` of the `<permission>` does not matter in this case -- even a `normal` permission has this effect.
+Similarly, this occurs even if the `<permission>` elements have the same definition, down to the same values for the same string resources for the label and description.

+On the plus side, this avoids the permission sneak attacks that are described in this document.

+However, this puts more emphasis on getting the installation order right.
+For example, a plugin can no longer define the `<permission>` that the host app defines, unless the host and the plugin are signed by the same signing key, eliminating third-party plugins.
+Instead, the host must be the only app that defines the `<permission>`, which in turn means that the plugin must be installed after the host for it to get the permission.

 ## Acknowledgements

 The author (Mark Murphy) would like to thank: